awsdocs/amazon-detective-admin-guide/doc_source/detective-github-scripts.md

 1. Enables Detective in for an administrator account in each specified Region, if the administrator account does not already have Detective enabled in that Region\.

-1. Sends invitations from the administrator account to the specified member accounts for each behavior graph\.
+1. Optionally sends invitations from the administrator account to the specified member accounts for each behavior graph\.

    The invitation email messages use the default message content and cannot be customized\.

+   You can also configure the request to not send invitation emails\.

 1. Automatically accepts the invitations for the member accounts\.